-FLIR optical gas imaging (OGI) cameras can help you detect methane, sulfur hexafluoride, and hundreds of other industrial gases quickly, accurately, and safely—without shutting down systems.
-With FLIR OGI cameras, you can scan broad sections of equipment rapidly and survey areas that are hard to reach with traditional contact measurement tools.
+FLIR optical gas imaging (OGI) cameras can help you perform infrared gas detection, spotting methane (CH4), sulfur hexafluoride (SF6), hydrocarbons, and hundreds of other industrial gases quickly, accurately, and safely—without shutting down systems.
+These cameras allow you to scan broad sections of equipment rapidly and survey areas that are hard to reach with traditional contact measurement tools.
 OGI cameras can also detect leaks from a safe distance, displaying these invisible gases as clouds of smoke.

-FLIR received third-party validation of the FLIR GFx320, GF320, GF300, and G300a cameras' compliance with the following sensitivity standard laid out by the EPA in the NSPS OOOOa methane rule:
+FLIR received third-party validation of the FLIR GF-Series and G-Series cameras' compliance with the following sensitivity standard laid out by the EPA in the NSPS OOOOa methane rule:

 Find leaks at steel plants

-Protect workers and the environment from toxic levels of carbon monoxide (CO) by pinpointing leaks quickly and efficiently
+FLIR G346 cameras help protect workers and the environment from toxic levels of carbon monoxide (CO) by performing infrared gas detection quickly and efficiently.

 Detect leaks from hydrogen-cooled generators

-Imaging the tracer gas, CO2, with an optical gas camera allows operators of hydrogen-cooled generators tomefficiently find hydrogen leaks.
+Imaging the tracer gas, CO2, with a G343 OGI camera allows operators of hydrogen-cooled generators to efficiently find hydrogen leaks.

 Detect R-124 compressor leaks

-Find leaks early to avoid interruptions in operations, prevent the loss of perishable products, and limit the environmental impact of toxic refrigerants.
+Employing FLIR G304's infrared technology allows for early detection of gas leaks.
+It can help avoid interruptions in operations, prevent the loss of perishable products, and limit the environmental impact of toxic refrigerants.